mickfuzz/phd4/_posts/thesis_chapters/2024-6-1-Introduction.md

 RECAP ON THE PROMISE HERE - AND SIGNPOST TO LATER CHATPERS.

+SUMMARY OF PROMISE OF DBR TO REFLECT SKETCHYNESS

 **Summary of Conceptual Context**

 New technology can provide communities with tools to leverage new opportunities in a way which gives participants greater agency.